LudumDare/ludumdare.com/content/resources/questions/_index.md

 +++

 # Frequently Asked Questions
-This section is the questions list.
+This section is the complete questions list.
 More information can be found in the [Topics](/resources/topics/) section.

-To search, visit to the [support](/support/) page.
+To search, visit to the [help](/help/) page.

 To get started, see the [Rules](/resources/rules/) and [Best Practices](/resources/best-practices) guide.

-To add a question or contribute an answer, visit the [project page](https://github.com/LudumDare/ludumdare.com) on GitHub.
+To ask or contribute a question, visit the [project page](https://github.com/LudumDare/ludumdare.com) on GitHub.

 # Questions